mixpanel/docs/pages/docs/migration/amplitude.md

 - [Lookup tables](https://developer.mixpanel.com/reference/lookup-tables): For event data which was already sent, you can use these to extend the data already sent into Mixpanel.
 A common use case is taking an identifier like a transaction ID, item ID, etc. and using lookup tables to enrich the data with additional information like the amount, category, etc. from your data warehouse.

 ## Loading historical data
+If you have access to your Amplitude data in your data warehouse, the simplest way to bring this historical data into Mixpanel is by using our warehouse connector.
 At a high-level, the migration consists of 3 steps:
 1. Set up a new Mixpanel project which is on [Simplified ID Merge system](/docs/tracking-methods/identifying-users#simplified-vs-original-id-merge).
 2. Transform Amplitude data in your data warehouse (sample SQL transformation included below).
 3. Set up [Mixpanel Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to initiate data sync from your data warehouse to Mixpanel.